mjbots/quad/docs/geometry.md

 Leg Frame (G): The leg frame is located at the center of the shoulder joint, with +x facing forward, +y facing right, and +z facing down.
+In this case, "forward" is oriented away from the center of the robot in the longitudinal direction, and "right" is measured relative to that.

 Body Frame (B): This frame is oriented at the center of the quadruped body and fixed to the chassis.